 - Very high or very low levels of potassium

-If your doctor thinks you might have Brugada syndrome, she'll recommend a physical exam along with some other tests:
+If your doctor thinks you might have Brugada syndrome, they'll recommend a physical exam along with some other tests:

 - Electrocardiogram (EKG or ECG): This test records the electrical activity of your heart to find out if there's a problem with its rhythm.
 A technician will put electrodes (small patches with wires) on your chest that pick up and record electrical signals from your heart.
 You also might take medication -- usually given through an IV -- that will help identify a certain pattern caused by Brugada syndrome.